 - Reduced capital spending.
 Due to the low commodity price environment, Cenovus reduced its 2015 capital spending, including suspension of the bulk of its conventional drilling program in southern Alberta and Saskatchewan and deferral of further construction work on Foster Creek phase H, Christina Lake phase G and Narrows Lake phase A. - Common share issuance.
 In the first quarter, Cenovus issued 67.5 million common shares at a price of \$22.25 per share for net proceeds of approximately \$1.4 billion, a portion of which contributed to funding the Corporation's capital investment in 2015. - Permit approval received at Wood River Refinery.
-In the first quarter, Cenovus received permit approval for the Wood River Refinery debottlenecking project.
-Start-up of the project is anticipated in the third quarter of 2016. - Sale of royalty interest and mineral fee title lands business.
-In the third quarter, Cenovus sold its wholly owned subsidiary, Heritage Royalty Limited Partnership ("HRP"), which held approximately 4.8 million gross acres of royalty interest and mineral fee title lands in Alberta, Saskatchewan and Manitoba along with a Gross Overriding Royalty ("GORR") on Cenovus's Pelican Lake heavy oil property in northern Alberta and its EOR project located near Weyburn, Saskatchewan, to an unrelated third party for gross cash proceeds of \$3.3 billion, a portion of which was used to help fund the Corporation's capital investment in 2015.
-Associated third-party royalty interest volumes prior to the divestiture were approximately 6,580 barrels of oil equivalent per day. - Rail terminal purchase.
-In the third quarter, Cenovus purchased a crude-by-rail terminal located in Bruderheim, Alberta, for \$75 million, plus closing adjustments. - Cost reductions.
-Cenovus achieved total 2015 cost savings of approximately \$540 million,
+In the first quarter, permit approval was received on the Wood River Refinery debottlenecking project. - Sale of royalty interest and mineral fee title lands business.
+In the third quarter, Cenovus sold its wholly owned subsidiary, Heritage Royalty Limited Partnership ("HRP"), which held approximately 4.8 million gross acres of royalty interest and mineral fee title lands in Alberta, Saskatchewan and Manitoba along with gross overriding royalties on Cenovus's Pelican Lake property in northern Alberta and its EOR project at Weyburn, Saskatchewan to an unrelated third party for gross cash proceeds of \$3.3 billion, a portion of which was used to help fund the Corporation's capital investment in 2015.
+Associated third party royalty interest volumes prior to the divestiture were approximately 6,580 barrels of oil equivalent per day. - Rail terminal purchase.
+In the third quarter, Cenovus purchased a crude-by-rail terminal located in Bruderheim, Alberta for \$75 million, plus closing adjustments. - Cost reductions.
+Cenovus achieved total 2015 cost savings of approximately \$540 million, including operating, capital and G&A costs compared with its original 2015 budget.
+The cost reductions were achieved across the Corporation and included savings related to improved drilling efficiency, optimized scheduling and prioritization of repair and maintenance activities, lower chemical costs and improved oil sands waste disposal and handling processes.
+Additional savings resulted from the deferral of certain capital expenditure projects.

-- including operating, capital and general and administrative costs.
-The cost reductions apply across the Corporation and include savings related to improved drilling efficiency, optimized scheduling and prioritization of repair and maintenance activities, lower chemical costs and improved oil sands waste disposal and handling processes.
-Additional savings resulted from the deferral of certain capital expenditure projects. - Workforce reductions.
-Cenovus reduced its workforce by approximately 1,500 positions, including full- and part-time employees as well as contract workers.
-As at December 31, 2015 the Company had approximately 24 percent fewer employee and contractor workforce positions than it had at December 31, 2014. - Completed Christina Lake optimization.
-In the fourth quarter, the Christina Lake optimization program began steam circulation, and is expected to add up to 22,000 barrels per day gross incremental production capacity and ramp up over the next 12 months, taking total gross production capacity to 160,000 barrels per day. - Regulatory approval received for Christina Lake phase H. In the fourth quarter, Cenovus received regulatory approval for Christina Lake phase H with approved gross production capacity of 50,000 barrels per day.
+- Workforce reductions.
+Cenovus reduced its workforce by approximately 1,500 staff, including full- and part-time employees as well as contract workers.
+As at December 31, 2015, the Company had approximately 24 percent fewer employee and contractor workforce than it had at December 31, 2014. - Completed Christina Lake optimization.
+In the fourth quarter, the Christina Lake optimization program began steam circulation, adding 22,000 barrels per day gross production capacity, taking total gross production capacity to 160,000 barrels per day. - Regulatory approval received for Christina Lake phase H. In the fourth quarter, Cenovus received regulatory approval for Christina Lake phase H with approved gross production capacity of 50,000 barrels per day.